Two popular New Mexico businesses team up in Santa Fe

 SANTA FE, N.M.
-(KRQE) –Two popular New Mexico businesses are joining forces to give Santa Fe diners a new experience.
+(KRQE) – Two popular New Mexico businesses are joining forces to give Santa Fe diners a new experience.
 Dion’s, and their next-door neighbor, The Drinkery by Bosque Brewing Company are teaming up.
-Dion’s handles the food while The Drinkery takes care of craft beer and cocktails.
+Dion’s handles the food while The Drinkery handles craft beer and cocktails.

 Dion’s told News 13 that since the start of the partnership in June, it’s helped both businesses grow.
 While the partnership is a first of its kind and scale for Bosque Brewing, they said they love partnering with other brands in New Mexico.